matematicasuperpiattamac/minetest/doc/lua_api.md

     range = 4.0,
-    -- Range of node and object pointing that is possible with this item held -- Can be overridden with itemstack meta.
+    -- Range of node and object pointing that is possible with this item held

     liquids_pointable = false,
     -- If true, item can point to all liquid nodes (`liquidtype ~= "none"`), -- even those for which `pointable = false`

-    pointabilities = {
-        nodes = {
-            ["default:stone"] = "blocking",
-            ["group:leaves"] = false,
-        },
-        objects = {
-            ["modname:entityname"] = true,
-            ["group:ghosty"] = true, -- (an armor group)
-        },
-    },
-    -- Contains lists to override the `pointable` property of nodes and objects.
-    -- The index can be a node/entity name or a group with the prefix `"group:"`.
-    -- (For objects `armor_groups` are used and for players the entity name is irrelevant.)
-    -- If multiple fields fit, the following priority order is applied:
-    -- 1. value of matching node/entity name
-    -- 2. `true` for any group
-    -- 3. `false` for any group
-    -- 4. `"blocking"` for any group
-    -- 5. `liquids_pointable` if it is a liquid node
-    -- 6. `pointable` property of the node or object

     light_source = 0,
     -- When used for nodes: Defines amount of light emitted by node.